 The Company has incurred recurring operating losses and negative cash flows from operating activities since inception.
 Although Zalviso has been approved for sale in Europe, on September 18, 2015, the Company sold the majority of the royalty rights and certain commercial sales milestones it is entitled to receive under the Amended License Agreement with Grünenthal to PDL BioPharma, Inc., or PDL, in a transaction referred to as the Royalty Monetization.
-As a result, the Company expects to continue to incur operating losses and negative cash flows.
+Although the FDA recently approved DSUVIA, we have not yet commercially launched the product.
+As a result, the Company expects to continue to incur operating losses and negative cash flows until such time as DSUVIA has gained market acceptance and generated significant revenues.